Benjamin-GosselinCliche/jupyterbook-with-numbered-equations/README.md

 # Jupyter Book with numbered equations

-How to handle equation numbering in a Jupyter Book for a static website.
+How to handle equation numbering for a static website built with jupyter-book.

 ## Build